 In search engine optimization, it is crucial to get many valuable and quality links linking to your page.
 Those are called backlinks.
 But not all links are created equal.

 In general, when one page is linking to yours – it is passing its link juice – meaning – it gives more credibility to your site and signals to search engines that they value your website.
 In essence, you can consider that as an endorsement.
 If a high authority webpage links to you – it is endorsing you, and Google/Bing will find that as a ranking factor.
-Google uses a term PageRank as a measure of quantity and quality of links.
+Google uses the term PageRank as a measure of quantity and quality of links.

 However, sometimes you don’t want to pass the link juice.
 This can be the case when linking your pages internally – for example – you might not want to pass your link juice from more valuable pages to those that are not as important.